Impressions of the Cote Vermeille: from Leucate to Collioure

 l'Arbre du Voyageur, Place Jean Jaures

 Great for a healthy lunch.
-A rare find in France with options such as Buddha Bowls, chia puddings and hummus and avocado tartines.
-We also had fresh orange juice and very good coffee served in cool contemporary pottery.
+A rare find in regional France with options such as Buddha Bowls, chia puddings and hummus and avocado tartines.
+We also have fresh orange juice and very good coffee served in cool contemporary pottery.
 Thumbs up from us.

 Can Pla, 7 bis Rue Voltaire